The Her Program at Johnson Memorial Hospital Helps Women Find Care in One Convenient Place

 It centers around issues that directly affect women such as urinary incontinence and pelvic organ prolapse (when the pelvic floor collapses and the bladder drops).

 According to National Institutes of Health, of the 25 million adult Americans suffering from some form of urinary incontinence, 75 to 80 percent of those are female.
+This is why there are experts like The Wellness Clinic at New Boston Village that provide Emsella treatment in San Antonio, TX.

 “There’s a growing need for this type of service — especially as baby boomers start coming of age,” says Cline, who notes that women are starting to become more empowered when it comes to their health care.
 As a result, they’re actively seeking treatment for problems that they once chalked up as inevitable due to the aging process.